|

 As Head TA, I was responsible for:

-- Planning the course cirriculum
+- Planning the course curriculum

 - Designing and implementing homework assignments